Clara van Dam

 General

 Clara van Dam is affiliated to the Department of Constitutional and Administrative Law of Leiden Law School as a guest staff member.
-Clara’s research interests circle around the processes by which legislative, judicial and administrative processes and practices are influenced by European Union law as well as the legitimacy and effectiveness of informal administrative governance.
-Clara has experience in conducting classical legal research as well as in conducting qualitative empirical research.
+Clara’s research interests circle around the processes by which national legislative, judicial and administrative processes and practices are influenced by European Union law as well as the legitimacy and effectiveness of informal administrative governance.
+Clara has experience in conducting traditional legal research as well as in conducting qualitative empirical research.

-Clara worked as a legal advisor at the Judicial Divisions of the Dutch Council of State from 2021 until November 2023,.
-Her main role was to advice on questions on administrative law and European Union law that arise in cases that are brought before the Judicial Division of the Dutch Council of State.
+From 2021 until November 2023, Clara worked as a legal advisor at the Judicial Division of the Dutch Council of State.
+Her main role was to give advice on questions on administrative law and European Union law that arise in cases that are brought before the Judicial Division of the Dutch Council of State.
+Clara is a member of the editorial board of the Dutch Journal for European Law (NtEr).
+She currently resides in the United Arab Emirates with her family.

 Academic background